vedph/gve-doc/model/sample-limerick.md

 >💡 To select a range, click on the first node, and then Ctrl+click on the last one.
 Note that the base text essentially is just a string, so that newlines are represented in it just like any character node, corresponding to a single newline character (LF).
 In the UI this is visualized as an arrow-down character.

-👉 Further, to give an approximate reproduction of the text layout, we add set these base text **parameters**:
+👉 Further, to give an approximate reproduction of the text layout, we set these base text **parameters**:

 - text style: `font-size: 32px`
 - X offset = 70